Text Size

 If you’re a family member or caregiver of a person who has dementia and are unsure about next steps, start with a Dementia Care Consultation.
 Our dementia support specialist can meet with you to offer information and guidance, including which other Agrace services and other community resources may be most helpful.

-• Dementia Care Consultations can be held in person in the Madison area, or by phone or video call (using a tablet or computer with a web camera).
+• Dementia Care Consultations are held by phone or video call (using a tablet or computer with a web camera).
+If you are in the Madison area, an in-person consultation may be possible.

 • They are one-hour discussions about your unique situation and needs.